See our FaceBook if you want to get a brand new Broadway Limited Imports Union Pacific 844 at 40% off!

 REPAIRS:

 All repairs and upgrades not performed day-of are handled by Frank and Doug.
 Frank is in on Fridays and Saturdays from 10:30am - 5:00pm, and Doug is usually in for a few hours on Saturdays.
-Due to high volume and circumstances outside of our control, there is currently have a backlog of approximately 2-3 months for complex or in-depth repairs.
-We apologize for the inconvenience.
+Due to high volume and circumstances outside of our control, we've currently got a bit of a backlog.
+We're still working through the last of the holiday work orders (and boy were there a lot!), so our expected lead time is about 2 months.

 Railroad Fun Within a Day's Drive of Rochester